ITSLeeds/highways-course/README.md

   - Introduction to R
   - How to use RStudio (practical in groups of 2)
-  - Working with data frames
+  - R classes and working with data frames (CC)

 11:15-12:30 Statistics and packages